Medications for Parkinson's Disease

 Parlodel®, Requip®, and Mirapex® are all dopamine agonists.
 These medicines might be taken alone or in combination with Sinemet.
 Generally, dopamine agonists are prescribed first and levodopa is added if the patient's symptoms cannot be controlled sufficiently.

-Requip and Mirapex are newer medicines, and are safer and more effective than the older drugs, such as Parlodel.
-Because the newer dopamine agonists, particularly Requip, are better tolerated and do not have the same risks of long-term complications as levodopa therapy, dopamine agonists are often the first choice of treatment for Parkinson’s disease.
+Requip and Mirapex are newer medicines, and are safer and more effective than the older drugs, such as Parlodel®.
+Because the newer dopamine agonists, particularly Requip, are better tolerated and do not have the same risks of long-term complications as levodopa therapy, dopamine agonists are often the first choice of treatment for PD.

 However, dopamine agonists do carry a higher risk of short-term side effects such as nausea, vomiting, dizziness, light-headedness, confusion, and hallucinations.
 Often nausea and vomiting can be controlled when Lodosyn® is also prescribed.
 In addition, dopamine agonists can rarely cause or worsen impulse control disorders, such as excessive gambling, buying, eating, or sex.
-This class of drugs may cause sudden sleepiness, so caution with driving must be observed, especially when starting or increasing the dose.
+This class of drugs may cause sudden sleepiness, so use caution when driving.
+This is especially true after starting or increasing the dose.

-Symmetrel might be a helpful treatment for people with mild Parkinson’s disease, but it often causes significant side-effects including confusion and memory problems.
-Symmetrel increases the amount of dopamine available for use in the brain, therefore reducing symptoms of Parkinson's.
+Symmetrel might be a helpful treatment for people with mild PD, but it often causes significant side-effects including confusion and memory problems.
+Symmetrel increases the amount of dopamine available for use in the brain, therefore reducing symptoms of PD.
 There have been recent reports that Symmetrel might help reduce the involuntary movements (dyskinesia) associated with levodopa therapy.

 Anticholinergics (Artane®, Cogentin®)

 Anticholinergics are used to restore the balance between the two brain chemicals, dopamine and acetylcholine, by reducing the amount of acetylcholine.
-This acts to reduce tremor and muscle stiffness in people with Parkinson's.
-These medicines, however, can impair memory and thinking, especially in older people; therefore, they are rarely used today.
+This acts to reduce tremor and muscle stiffness in people with PD.
+These medicines, however, can impair memory and thinking, especially in older people.
+For this reason, they are rarely used today.

 Eldepryl/deprenyl can interact with other medicines such as Demerol® and many depression medicines.
 Be sure to talk to your doctor about any other medicine you are taking before taking Eldepryl or deprenyl.